Northern Pike — Research & Methodology (v3)

 Research-backed: Pike catch rates are higher during dusk.

-Calibrated: because Pike is an all-day rating (no specific bite-time windows), we apply dusk as a small all-day calibration based on evening civil twilight duration.
+Calibrated: because Pike is still an all-day rating, we apply dusk as a fixed all-day driver instead of a minute-by-minute bite-time model.

 Source (open access): Kuparinen et al. 2010 — Fisheries Research (PDF)